-Butanol (also called butyl alcohol) is a four-carbon alcohol with a formula of C4H9OH, which occurs in five isomeric structures, from a straight-chain primary alcohol to a branched-chain tertiary alcohol; all are a butyl or isobutyl group linked to a hydroxyl group (sometimes represented as BuOH, n-BuOH, and i-BuOH).
+Butanol (also called butyl alcohol (or βουτανόλη in Greek)) is a four-carbon alcohol with a formula of C4H9OH, which occurs in five isomeric structures, from a straight-chain primary alcohol to a branched-chain tertiary alcohol; all are a butyl or isobutyl group linked to a hydroxyl group (sometimes represented as BuOH, n-BuOH, and i-BuOH).
 These are n-butanol, 2 stereoisomers of 2-butanol, tert-butanol, and isobutanol.
 Butanol is primarily used as a solvent, as an intermediate in chemical synthesis, and as a fuel.
 It is sometimes also called biobutanol when produced biologically.

 Yet another potential drop-in fuel is butanol, which is an alcohol like ethanol but without the same drawbacks.

 Researchers at Edinburgh Napier University produced a type of fuel called butanol using "pot ale" - the liquid residue from copper stills - and "draff," or leftover grain.

 The biofuel, called butanol, gives 30% more power output than ethanol.